Fan State Condition Monitoring

 Create a new query with the following properties:

-After clicking Add New Query the Analytics Studio will count all the events of interest you have labeled in this project and graph them
+After clicking Save the Analytics Studio will count all the events of interest you have labeled in this project and graph them

 The following video walks through logging into the Analytics Studio, selecting a project, and building a query.